 Buddy Sorrell: So go ahead, tear your hair out!

 I state above that I don’t like the horse picture above the couch.
-In the episode “It’s a Shame She Married Me,” the art work is said to be a Picasso print.
+In the episode “It’s a Shame She Married Me,” the art work is said to be a Picasso print!
+I never would have guessed a Picasso print was hiding on The Dick Van Dyke Show.

 Greg also enlightened me about a marvelous book called: TV Sets Fantasy Blueprints of Classic TV Homes by Mark Bennett that I need to pick it up for myself and any TV fan should have this book too.
 The book has detailed imaginary blueprints of TV homes we have all come to love and feel at home in ourselves.
 I can’t wait to pick up this book and get lost in TV Land in a whole new way.